Mala (caste): Distribution

 According to Government of India census data from 2001, Malas constituted 41.6 percent (5,139,305) of the Scheduled Castes (SC) population in the then state of Andhra Pradesh, which has subsequently been bifurcated by the creation of Telangana state.

-They are also classified as a Scheduled Caste in Karnataka.
+They are also classified as a Scheduled Caste in Karnataka and Tamilnadu.

-Mala Christians
+Mala Conversion

 A significant section of the Mala, and almost all in Coastal Andhra, turned to Christianity but after noticing the similar caste politics in the Telugu Catholic church, shifted to Protestantism instead.
 They are mainly prominent in the Andhra Evangelical Lutheran Church (AELC) and Church of South India (CSI).

-They made good use of the Christian educational programs, elevating some of their social position and now form part of the lower middle class.
+They made good use of the Christian educational programs, elevating some of their social position and now form part of the upper middle class.
 These Christian Malas are commonly called Merugumala people, who came from Godavari Krishna basin.
-They falls under, "Backward Classes -C" category with 1% Reservation at state level and at national level they come under Other Backward Class.
+They are eligible to avail themselves of reservation under "Backward Classes -C" category with 1% reservation at state level and as Other Backward Class at the national level, although many claim no reservation and form part of the general Forward caste category.

-They have been demanding central Government to accord them SC status on par with Dalit Buddhists, Dalit Sikhs and not to discriminate them on religious grounds for being Dalit Christians.
+Some have been demanding central Government to accord them SC status on par with Dalit Buddhists, Dalit Sikhs and not to discriminate them on religious grounds for being Dalit Christians.
 The case related to their demand is pending with the Supreme Court of India since 2005.